thruflo/ntorque/README.md

 timeout of the web hook call.
 For there is one thing we don't want to do, and that is keep retrying tasks before they've had a chance to complete.

-In order to prevent this behaviour -- which would hammer the web hook server with unnecessary requests -- we impose a simple constraint:
+In order to prevent this behaviour, we impose a simple constraint:

 > **The due date set when the task is transactionally read and incremented must be longer than the web hook timeout.**